Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

 Best Underdog picks for Patriots vs. Seahawks

-Smith-Njigba has been red hot.
-He has gone over 6.5 receptions in four of Seattle's last five games as the road team.
+Smith-Njigba plays well when the Seahawks have been designated as the road team.
+He has gone over 6.5 receptions in four of Seattle's last five road games.
 The SportsLine model projects 8.4 receptions, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 TE Hunter Henry, New England Patriots, 0.5 rushing + receiving touchdowns - Higher (1.59x)

-Henry can be a game changer.
+Henry has come up big in key situations.
 Including the postseason, he has 66 receptions this year for 849 yards and eight touchdowns.
 In the 16-3 Wild Card Round win over the Los Angeles Chargers, he scored the game's lone touchdown on a 28-yard pass from Drake Maye.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.68x.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.49x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.